Liverpool Stanley: Runcorn Highfield – 1984–1990

 The players, seeing that the club would receive more money, asked for a greater share.
 However the directors refused, leading to a massed players' strike.
 The team that faced Wigan comprised a number of trialists and reserves together with the coach, Bill Ashurst, who had come out of retirement.
 Highfield lost 92–2 in front of a crowd of 7,233 at Central Park and Ashurst was sent off after 11 minutes.
 The club never seemed to recover from this blow, and they went on to lose every game in the 1989–90 season, finishing eight points behind second bottom club Nottingham City.
 Dave Chisnall became head coach of Runcorn in June 1989, he quit in October 1990 after losing all his 38 games in charge.

 When Runcorn Football Club increased the rent for Canal Street, Runcorn Highfield signed a 99-year agreement with St Helens Town FC in August 1990 and moved to Hoghton Road, Sutton.
 The move was opposed by St Helens R.F.C. and the Rugby League Board but approved by the full Rugby League Council by 26 votes to 6 on 5 October 1990.

 The club was renamed Highfield for the 1991–92 season.
+On 3 February 1991, the club ended a 61-game losing streak when they drew with Carlisle 12-12.
+On 3 March 1991, Highfield defeated Dewsbury to end a 75-game winless streak which stretched back to November 1988.

 Highfield's playing colours were a representative combination of the past incarnations of the club, which consisted of yellow socks, black shorts and predominantly red shirts with yellow, blue and green stripes across the shoulders and sleeves.